Avoid these Mistakes to Increase Your Chances of Winning Your Personal Injury Claim

 However, people can lose personal injury claims for a variety of reasons, including failing to prove that the other party was at fault, failing to prove that they suffered damages, or having their damages offset by their own contributory negligence.
 If you have been injured in any type of accident in Princeton, West Windsor, Titusville, Hamilton, and Mercer County towns, contact our legal team’s office in Trenton to discuss your rights and how to go about making the right decisions to best assert them through the complex civil system.
-A seasoned New Jersey personal injury lawyer at Kamensky, Cohen, and Riechelson will help you navigate the legal process and fight on your behalf for the compensation you deserve.
+A seasoned New Jersey personal injury lawyer at Cohen & Riechelson will help you navigate the legal process and fight on your behalf for the compensation you deserve.

 Lack of Evidence: One of the Leading Causes

 One of the most common reasons individuals lose personal injury cases is because they do not have sufficient evidence to prove each element of a negligence claim by a preponderance of the evidence or, in other words, they cannot prove that each element of the claim is more likely true than not.
 Without sufficient evidence, it’s challenging to demonstrate that someone else is at fault for your injuries.
 If you were injured in an accident, take plenty of pictures, and collect and organize critical documentation and any related healthcare paperwork.
 If there were witnesses at the accident scene, try to request witness statements that can help support your claim.
 A personal injury lawyer can help gather such evidence and identify which evidence is the backbone of your claim.